fazo96/ipfs-boards/webapp/landing.md

 #### Efficient

 There is no heavy __Blockchain__.
-This service is built to work everywhere from supercomputers to smartphones to the Internet of Things. __The more users see a page, the faster it travels to others__, making Denial of Service attack virtually impossible.
+This service is built to work everywhere from supercomputers to smartphones to embedded devices. __The more users see a page, the faster it travels to others__, making Denial of Service attacks virtually impossible.

 </div>
 </div>